barmanroys/bilby-assignment/README.md

 mysql -h 127.0.0.1 -p
 ```

-and keying in the password when prompted.
+and keying in the password (set by the environment variable) when prompted.

 #### Database Schema